 Where we started hiking wasn’t like a slot at all; it was wide open sandy desert with dry rivers filled with boulders and different sand running through it like roads.
 We started walking down one of those river-roads toward a line of naked mountains.
 Usually mountains are nice to stare at, because their furry lumpiness is calming and peaceful, or their rocky pointiness holds your eyes and inspires them to look for a way to the top.
 But the mountains in this part of the desert are different.
 They’re ragged and sandy, and nothing lives on them except for forlorn scrubby brush.
-Mom says that mountains and canyons tell the story, both about how they were built and how they are fading away.
+Mom says that mountains and canyons tell a story, both about how they were built and how they are fading away.
 But the story of the mountains in this part of the desert doesn’t make any sense.
-The lines of their puppyhood are all twisted in unlikely ways, and the mix of rocks and colors are like the unbelievable details in a liar’s story that all seem like they came from somewhere else and don’t fit together.
+The lines of their puppyhood are all twisted in unlikely ways, and the mix of rocks and colors are like the unbelievable details in a liar’s story that don’t fit together, and all seem like they were borrowed from somewhere else’s story.
 You can’t trust mountains like these, and so I don’t want to climb them.
 Like anything that gets my hackles up, I give them a respectful distance.

 “It says that gem collectors are welcome to take anything that they can get with picks and shovels.”

 “They’re shiny rocks, but I don’t recognize the names of the gems they list on the sign.
 Maybe we’ll find a cool rock to take home as a souvenir.”